quic/aimet/Docs/api_docs/index.rst

 to dramatically improve accuracy lost due to quantization and compression.

 AIMET is designed to work generically on any user-provided model.
-At present, AIMET supports TensorFlow, Keras, and PyTorch training frameworks.
+At present, AIMET supports TensorFlow, Keras, PyTorch, and ONNX frameworks.

-Please follow the links below to see AIMET APIs for either PyTorch, TensorFlow, or Keras.
+Please follow the links below to see AIMET APIs for either PyTorch, TensorFlow, Keras, or ONNX.

 .. note:: AIMET Keras API requires Tensorflow 2.4 or later.